Cruel to Be Kind: Music video

-The video for "Cruel to be Kind" was the 67th video to air on MTV and is a combination of actual footage of Lowe's wedding to Carlene Carter, as well as a humorous re-enactment of the wedding, featuring Carter as herself, Dave Edmunds as their limo driver, Terry Williams as the photographer, Billy Bremner as the baker, and Jake Riviera (Nick's manager at the time) as the best man.
+The video for "Cruel to be Kind" was the 67th video to air on MTV and is a combination of actual footage of Lowe's wedding to Carlene Carter, with a humorous re-enactment of the wedding, featuring Carter as herself, Dave Edmunds as their limo driver, Terry Williams as the photographer, Billy Bremner as the baker, and Jake Riviera (Lowe's manager at the time) as the best man.
 The wedding took place on August 18, 1979, at the Tropicana Motel in West Hollywood.
 All family stayed there for the wedding and reception (also featured in the video).
 Filming for the video took so long that Lowe was actually late to the wedding.